Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

-\alex{The current paper describes the mathematical construction and physical meaning of the FR matrix. \la{In particular, it is shown how the FR matrix can be exploited to probe the local ultrasound focusing quality, independently of the medium reflectivity.} \la{The FR matrix was originally introduced in Ref.~\cite{lambert2020reflection}; here, it is investigated in more detail, and its properties are demonstrated for \textit{in-vivo} ultrasound imaging of the calf of a human subject.} First, a time-frequency analysis of the FR matrix is performed\la{, and its} mathematical expression is derived rigorously \la{for both} the monochromatic and broadband regimes.
-The relative weight \la{of} single and multiple scattering contributions\la{,} as well as the impact of aberrations\la{,} is also discussed \la{for} each regime.
+The current paper describes the mathematical construction and physical meaning of the FR matrix. \la{In particular, it is shown how the FR matrix can be exploited to probe the local ultrasound focusing quality, independently of the medium reflectivity.} \la{The FR matrix was originally introduced in Ref.~\cite{lambert2020reflection}; here, it is investigated in more detail, and its properties are demonstrated by means of time domain simulations and applied to \textit{in-vivo} ultrasound imaging of the calf of a human subject.} First, a time-frequency analysis of the FR matrix is performed\la{, and its} mathematical expression is derived rigorously \la{for} the monochromatic and broadband regimes.
+In \lc{the broadband regime}, the analytical expression of the FR matrix goes beyond the result of Ref.~\cite{lambert2020reflection} that consisted in a simple expansion of the monochromatic result at the central frequency. \lc{In this article, we discuss the} relative weight of single and multiple scattering contributions \lc{and} the impact of aberrations \la{for} each regime.
 While Ref.~\cite{lambert2020reflection} only considered virtual transducers belonging to the same transverse plane, \la{here we} investigate the impulse responses between focusing points located at any depth [see Fig.~\ref{fig:2Dcommon}(a)].
-A local incoherent input-output point spread function \al{(PSF)} \la{can be extracted from} the FR matrix \la{along both} the axial and transverse directions.
-The ratio between the diffraction-limited resolution $\delta x_0$ and the transverse width $w_x$ of the PSF yields the focusing parameter $F$.
-The frequency dependence of $\delta x_0$ \la{is} taken into account to obtain a quantitative estimation of the focusing quality with the parameter $F$. \al{A $F$-map is then built and superimposed to the ultrasound image\la{; its} comparison with the state-of-the-art $C$-map shows a drastic gain in terms of contrast. \la{This striking result is due to the fact that, unlike the coherence factor $C$, $F$ is robust to both multiple scattering and electronic noise.}}}
+A local incoherent input-output PSF \la{can \just{thus} be extracted from} the FR matrix \la{along both} the axial and transverse directions.
+Going beyond Ref.~\cite{lambert2020reflection}, a novel fitting process of this PSF is also proposed to discriminate \lc{between} the single and multiple scattering components of the reflected wave-field. \lc{This process} leads to a new definition of the focusing factor $F$ \just{as a scaling factor in the transverse direction of the input-output PSF compared to its diffraction-limited (ideal) counterpart.} \lc{(Note that in the latter quantity, the local frequency spectrum of ultrasonic data is taken into account).} \lc{This entire} process is first validated by means of numerical simulations. \just{The} comparison with the state-of-the-art $C$-map shows a drastic gain in terms of contrast and resolution for the local evaluation of the focusing quality. \rev{The gain in contrast} is due to the fact that, unlike the coherence factor $C$, $F$ is robust to both multiple scattering and electronic noise. \just{The gain in transverse resolution is provided by the input-output focusing operation inherent to UMI while the $C-$factor is estimated from a single focusing operation. } \lc{We then \just{illustrate} this property of $F$ by applying} UMI to in-vivo ultrasound data. \just{A} predominant incoherent background \just{due to multiple scattering and electronic noise} yields a very weak and badly contrasted coherence factor $C$\just{, while} the focusing factor $F$ highlights different regions \lc{in which the focus is almost perfect ($F\sim 1$), and others in which} the focusing process is degraded by irregular layers of muscle, fat and skin at shallow depth\lc{s}.